 Scope: The phenomena of radicalisation, extremism, incitement to hatred and polarisation are a growing threat to democracy and social cohesion.
 In recent years, the EU has adopted several strategies to combat racism, antisemitism and xenophobia, as well as to counter hate speech and hate crimes.
 The EU also has policy tools to respond to all forms of extremism and radicalisation.
-As recalled by the Joint Communication "No Place for Hate" 40 of 6 December 2023, these initiatives are even more urgent considering the growth in hate speech and crimes against women and minorities in recent years.
+As recalled by the Joint Communication "No Place for Hate"39 of 6 December 2023, these initiatives are even more urgent considering the growth in hate speech and crimes against women and minorities in recent years.

 Social media amplifies radicalisation, extremism, hate speech, and polarisation.
-Algorithm-driven personalisation restricts the public sphere and creates "echo chambers" where users primarily engage with like-minded views.
+Algorithmdriven personalisation restricts the public sphere and creates "echo chambers" where users primarily engage with like-minded views.
 This confirmation bias intensifies polarisation, fuels radicalisation, aids in recruiting extremists, and promotes hate speech and crime.

 Confirmation bias influences both social and traditional media users, as individuals seek information aligning with their beliefs.
-This trend impacts public discourse, fostering misinformation and disinformation including conspiracy theories by limiting exposure to diverse perspectives and distorting perception of reality.
+This trend impacts public discourse, fostering misinformation and disinformation including conspiracy theories by limiting exposure to diverse viewpoints and distorting perception of reality.

 These phenomena arise from distortions in online interactions and media outlet characteristics, especially those that are mostly if not solely disseminated online.
-In certain member states, online media have become a primary information source alongside, or in the place of, traditional media channels (TV, radio, press), while lacking transparency regarding affiliations with interest groups or foreign influences.
+In certain member states, online media have replaced traditional media channels (TV, radio, press) as the main information source, lacking transparency regarding affiliations with interest groups or foreign influences.

 Moreover, radicalization and polarisation spread through social networks beyond social media.
 Therefore, proposals should also consider offline social networks, which include relationships like friendships, kinships, and shared interests, not solely reliant on online platforms.